tarekziade/tarekziade.github.io/_posts/2025-12-05-two-years-of-ai-at-mozilla.md

 ---

-When I started working on AI at Mozilla two years ago, I was a Python developer with a background in web services and six months of machine learning experience from working on the Nuclia DB project.
+When I started working on AI at Mozilla two years ago, I was a Python developer with a background in web services and three months of machine learning experience from working on the Nuclia DB project.
 I was not someone who had trained models from scratch or built production ML infrastructure.
 Today, Firefox ships multiple AI features that run entirely on-device, and I helped build the